The 27 Principles to Teaching Yourself Anything (aka The Self-Guided Education Manifesto + PDF download)

 Note: This post is intentionally long.
 It’s meant to be our compass for learning the skills that matter in the world and throwing theory out the window.
 Read it.
 Save it.
 Bookmark it.
 Come back to it.
 Print it and post it on your wall for you and the world to see and experience.

 At the end of this post I’ve even provided two free PDF downloads to further guide you towards learning what matters (one is a list of over 30 of the best online resources for creating your own passion-filled curriculum).
-Check them out below.
-If you’re in email, be sure to click here to read this online to get the free content.

 Enter the Unofficial Self-Guided Education Manifesto…